Discover Enonkishu Conservancy

 Home to the Mara Training Centre, Enonkishu offers training for other conservation organizations, group ranches, and communities.
 They can learn about rangeland management, social cohesion, governance, and leadership, as well as profitable livestock husbandry practices.

-Enonkishu Conservancy Entry Fees
+What is Enonkishu Conservancy Entry Fees?

 Below is the Enonkishu Conservancy Maasai Mara Entrance fee.